whaleen/cf/_posts/2016-12-16-nameless-podcast-is-pizzagate-a-trap.markdown

 ---
-title: 'Nameless Podcast: Is #Pizzagate a Trap?'
+title: "Nameless Podcast: Is #Pizzagate a Trap?"
 date: 2016-12-16 03:58:56 UTC
 created_at: 2016-12-16 03:58:56 UTC
 layout: post
 kind: article
-author: Alt-right Podcast
+author: "Alt-right Podcast"
 categories:
 tags:
 source_post_url: https://soundcloud.com/new-alternative-right/is-pizzagate-a-trap
 source_twitter_url: http://twitter.com/
 source_twitter:
-source_blog_name: Alt-Right Podcast
+source_blog_name: "Alt-Right Podcast"
 source_blog_slug: alt-right-podcast
 source_blog_url: http://soundcloud.com/new-alternative-right
 source_image_url:
 tweet_id:
-permalink: "/mntr/:year/:month/:day/:title/"
+permalink: /mntr/:year/:month/:day/:title/
 feature-img:
 excerpt:
 ---
 In his latest "Nameless" podcast, Andy Nowicki considers the proposition that #Pizzagate may be a trap, designed to ensnare alternative media members and online researchers into charges of harassment and unwitting "fake news" circulation, and thus into the snares of online censorship at the hands of the the corrupt and complicitous media establishment.